Leigan0/FT-cloud-tech-test/README.md

 * Homepage with form to enter rating
 * Data (rating) persisted

-I am using Express for my app routing
+I am using Express for my app routing.
+I will use mocha and chai for the testing framework.